-The team prefers to use index-linked bonds (bonds where payments rise with inflation) over nominal bonds (standard fixed-income bonds that don't adjust for inflation).
+The team prefers to use index-linked bonds over nominal bonds.
 Although nominal bonds and equities are negatively correlated over the long-term (which is why a traditional 60:40 portfolio should do well) this relationship breaks down when inflation is rising, which is what the managers expect to occur in the medium and long-term.
 Inflation poses the greatest risk to investor wealth, against which equities are only a partial hedge, and CGT believe there to be a significant risk of higher inflation persisting.
-Buying index-linked bonds largely protects against this risk and they are therefore the only asset likely to deliver protection against financial repression (an environment where government policies keep interest rates artificially low, often below the rate of inflation, to help manage national debt and lower the cost of borrowing).
+Buying index-linked bonds largely insures against this risk and they are therefore the only asset likely to deliver protection against financial repression.
 They have historically outperformed nominal bonds, and the team believe this will continue in the future.

-In addition, because investors consistently underestimate inflation rates (as evidenced by a comparison of two-year break-even rates (the market's forecast for future inflation) versus actual inflation, which suggests a persistent underestimation of inflation by about 1%) returns should be higher.
+In addition, because investors consistently underestimate inflation rates (as evidenced by a comparison of two-year break-even rates versus actual inflation, which suggests a persistent underestimation of inflation by about 1%) returns should be higher.
 The team notes that TIPS have outperformed Treasury Bills since 2000.